paolodragone/pymzn/README.md

 [PyMzn](https://github.com/paolodragone/PyMzn)
 ==============================================

-PyMzn is a Python 3 wrapper for the MiniZinc tool pipeline. <br/>
+PyMzn is a Python wrapper for the MiniZinc tool pipeline. <br/>
 It is built on top of the libminizinc library (version 2.0) and provides a number of off-the-shelf functions to readily solve problems encoded in MiniZinc and parse the solutions into python objects.

+Currently, PyMzn is developed and maintained in Python v3.5 with a porting to Python v2.7 at every release (without the most recent changes).

 Install
 -------

-To install PyMzn, you first need to download and compile libminizinc from:
+PyMzn requires some additional software to be installed on your system before you can use it properly, namely:
+* The libminizinc library;
+* A CSP solver compatible with the FlatZinc encoding.

+### Install Libminizinc

+While you can install any bundled MiniZinc package, the minimal requirement to use PyMzn is to install the libminizinc library.
+You can download the source code of libminizinc from:
 <br/>
 https://github.com/MiniZinc/libminizinc/archive/master.zip
 <br/>
-Instructions on how to compile libminizinc are provided in the package itself.
-It is not necessary but strongly recommended to insert the path to the directory containing the binaries of the libminizinc tools into the PATH environment variable.
+Instructions on how to compile and install libminizinc are provided in the source code.
+If you install libminizinc in a location different from the default one, then it is strongly recommended to insert the libminizinc binary path into the PATH environment variable, in order to avoid to configure it in PyMzn at each use.

-There is also a `minizinc` package available through `apt-get`, but it is an older version and PyMzn has not been tested with it, so we recommend you to compile libminizinc from sources.

-To use MiniZinc one also needs (at least) one compatible CSP solver installed.
-The default one assumed by this library is Gecode 4.4.0, which you can download from:
+### Install Gecode

+The next step is to install a CSP solver compatible with FlatZinc.
+You can use any solver you like, but the default one for PyMzn is Gecode.
+If you use Gecode as solver, PyMzn will work out-of-the-box, otherwise it will need some little configuration (more on that in section [Solvers](#solvers)).

+To install Gecode v4.4.0, we recommend you to download and compile the source code, since binary packages are usually less frequently updated.
+The source code is available at:
 <br/>
 http://www.gecode.org/download/gecode-4.4.0.tar.gz
 <br/>
-In principle you can use any solver you like, provided it is compatible with MiniZinc.
-If you use a solver that is not Gecode, please read carefully the following section *Solvers*.
+Instruction on how to compile and install are found in the source package.
+Again, it is recommended to either install in the default location otherwise to put the binary path of gecode into the PATH variable.

+### Install PyMzn

-After these preliminary steps, you can install PyMzn by either download the source code from the git repository or install it via Pip:
+After those preliminary steps, you can install PyMzn by either download the source code from the [GitHub](https://github.com/paolodragone/PyMzn) repository and include it in your project or install it through Pip:
 ```
 pip3 install pymzn
 ```
+Adjust the version of Pip according to the python version you want to use.

 Quick Start
 -----------

-First thing, you need a MiniZinc model encoding the problem to solve.
+First, you need a MiniZinc model encoding the problem you want to solve.
 Here is a simple 0-1 knapsack problem encoded with MiniZinc:
 ```
 %% test.mzn %%